how to pray lectio divina with kids

 - peaceful quiet

-With three young kids?
+With young kids?
 I have almost 0% of this.
 So I have to improvise.
-And after years of messy practice, here’s the way we pray lectio divina with the least among us.
+After years of messy practice, here’s the way we pray lectio divina with the least among us.
 (In size, not wisdom!)

 Lectio divina traditionally includes these 4 or 5 steps: